schbz/MJartSaver/README.md

 - Upload your Midjourney art to a secure S3 bucket with one click.
 - customize S3 bucket and path.
 - customize image metadata.
-- Automatically prompt users to upload each image posted with the push of a button.
+- Automatically [or optionally, prompt users to] upload each image posted with the push of a button.
 - Retrieve Previously saved images from S3.

 ## Prerequisites